Catch My Fall

-"Catch My Fall" is a song by Billy Idol from his 1983 studio album Rebel Yell.
-It became the album's fourth and final single (released in 1984).
-It was written by Idol and produced by Keith Forsey.
+"Catch My Fall" is a song by the English rock musician Billy Idol, released in 1984 as the fourth and final single from his second album Rebel Yell.
+It was written by Idol and produced by Keith Forsey, with sax provided by Mars Williams.

 Critical reception

 Billboard said that "Sharp dance tracks provide the pulse" and that Idol uses a "low-key melodic vocal" comparable to his vocal performance in "Eyes Without a Face."

 In a review of the 1988 UK single re-release, Kevin Rowland of Record Mirror described "Catch My Fall" as a "tough song with a good build" and also praised the "good production and playing".